Publications

 Sort:

-Open Access Just Accepted
+Open Access Issue

-International Journal of Crowd Science
+International Journal of Crowd Science 2025, 9(1): 3-12

-Abstract PDF (1.3 MB) Collect
+Abstract PDF (1.5 MB) Collect

 Because of its superior multipath channel performance and spectrum efficiency, orthogonal frequency-division multiplexing (OFDM) is one of the most suitable candidates for the 6G physical layer in contemporary applications like smart cities and crowded environments in a social Internet of Things (S-IoT) ecosystem.
-The terahertz (THz) band, 1Tb/s data rate, low latency, spectrum efficacy, and mobility of 1000 km/h are just a few of the requirements that 6G must meet.
+The terahertz (THz) band, 1Tbit/s data rate, low latency, spectrum efficacy, and mobility of 1000 km/h are just a few of the requirements that 6G must meet.
 Using single-tap equalization, OFDM may reduce the multipath channel impact optimally.
 However, when the channel has doubly dispersive fading, inter-carrier interference starts to create errors.
 The worst doubly dispersive fading channel will be produced when THz and high-speed mobility are combined with OFDM as the physical layer for 6G.
 OFDM requires a complicated equalizer when using channels with doubly dispersive fading.
 On the basis of band factorization, time domain least squares QR (LSQR) iterative computing, and banded minimum mean squared error (BMMSE), a number of low-complexity equalizers for OFDM have been proposed.
 Conjugate gradient least squares (CGLS), a revolutionary iterative computation algorithm, is proposed in this study; the proposed equalization technique obtains the trade-off between computations and performance.
 Simulation results show that the proposed equalizer outperforms the existing BMMSE and LSQR algorithms over doubly dispersive fading channels.

 Total 1